 a large majority.
-In Ohio, though the Prohibition amendment did not carry, it received the approva of 320,000 votes.
-The Rum people are dismayed at will be given next week.
+In Ohio, though the Prohibition amendment did not carry, it received the approval of 320,000 votes.
+The Rum people are dismayed at report will be perused with interest by our readers will be given next week.